 When it comes to helping their clients find a track to suit their project, Warner Music have developed an innovative way to match them with the perfect melody.
-It all starts with their Color Cues cards.
+It all starts with their Colour Cues cards.

-So, how did the cards come to life?
+So, how did the colour cards come to life?
 We caught up with Liam Klimek, Creative Sync Manager who works on the team behind Colour Cues card, to find out how this clever use of print has changed not only the track selection process, but how Warner connect with their clients, too.

 Our role as the Sync team here at Warner is all about matching the media our clients are working with to the perfect soundtrack from our artists.
 We work across industries like film, TV, and gaming, and also run our in-house publishing imprint, W Songs.

 Most of the clients we work with — film editors, directors and advertising professionals — tend to be very visual in their creative approach, so we wanted to design something that would translate their ideas into music in the most natural way possible for them.
-Using color seemed like the perfect vehicle, as it’s a creative language that everyone can connect with.
+Using colour seemed like the perfect vehicle, as it’s a creative language that everyone can connect with.

 The key inspiration behind the design was a combination of Peter Saville’s work with Factory Records, mixed with the world of Pantone.
 We wanted something simple, bold and clear.

-The cards kind of complete the circle in connecting sight to sound and touch – although we don’t recommend eating or sniffing the cards to get all the senses involved!
+The playlist cards kind of complete the circle in connecting sight to sound and touch – although we don’t recommend eating or sniffing the cards to get all the senses involved!

 The Colour Cues work best as an interactive prompt for creative discussions, which is why it was so important that we designed physical cards for them to pick up and play around with.
-They create a really useful thought starter when asking clients what they are looking to achieve emotionally from a visual piece, while simultaneously giving them examples of complementary music to that particular mood.
+They create a really useful thought-starter when asking clients what they are looking to achieve emotionally from a visual piece, while simultaneously giving them examples of complementary music to that particular mood.